Cox's Bazar: Geography and climate

 Cox's Bazar lies on a coastal plain in the southeastern corner of Bangladesh.
 From above, the plain appears to bulge out into the Bay of Bengal.
 Along the shore is an extensive area of beach and dunes.
 Most of the city is built on a floodplain that is lower in elevation than the dunes, making it more susceptible to flooding due to cyclones and storm surges.
 The Cox's Bazar coastal plain was formed after the sea reached its present level around 6,500 years ago, with the area of the current floodplain originally forming a sediment sink that has since been gradually filled in by the Bakkhali river as well as smaller streams coming down from the hills.

 The climate of Bangladesh is mostly determined by its location in the tropical monsoon climate region: high temperatures, heavy rainfall, and generally excessive humidity, with distinct seasonal variations.
 The climate of Cox's Bazar is mostly similar to the rest of the country, but with an even wetter southwest monsoon season due to its coastal location.
 The annual average temperature in Cox's Bazar is a maximum of 30.1 C and a minimum of 22.0 C. The average annual rainfall is 3,524 mm.

-Educational institutions

-1962: Cox's Bazar Government College is the earliest secondary and bachelor's degree offering college founded in Cox's Bazar.

-1985: Cox's Bazar Law College is the first profession-based college founded in this district.